 What is your age?

-The art of asking about a respondent’s age is balancing the level of data detail as well as avoiding survey fatigue, i.e. grouping individual ages to ranges leads to lesser answer options, improves readability and possibly lowers response fatigue.
+The art of asking about a respondent’s age is balancing the level of data detail as well as avoiding survey fatigue, i.e., grouping individual ages into ranges leads to fewer answer options, improves readability and possibly lowers response fatigue.

-How finely you choose to distinguish between age groups ought to be tested for comparison of response rates.
+How finely you choose to distinguish between age groups should be tested for comparison of response rates.

-It’s important to work with single choice question format such as a radio list question type as these answer options need to be mutually exclusive.
-Also make sure that your age ranges don’t overlap, otherwise your data evaluation will give you a hard time.
+It is important to work with a single choice question format such as a radio list question type, as these answer options need to be mutually exclusive.
+Also, make sure that your age ranges don’t overlap, otherwise your data evaluation will be difficult.

 Here’s an example of how you could structure the question:

 Asking about a person's gender has become an increasingly sensitive topic, as apart from male and female gender attribution, multiple alternative gender descriptions have arisen recently that have been recognised as official gender statements.

 LimeSurvey offers a prebuilt button style or radio list gender question type.
 It, however, only includes male and female as answer options so far.
 If additional gender options are to be included, a simple radio list question type will do.
 Also, a simple open-ended question type can be used to give respondents the ultimate freedom in choosing their gender identification.